UNGlobalPulse/UNGP-settlement-modelling/docs/source/data_inputs.rst

 ----------

-In the ``activities/`` folder we store information on the locations of places in the model we want to specifically model and in which people in the model can go to.
+In the ``activities/`` folder we store information on the locations of places we want to specifically model and in which people in the model can go to.
 Each type of location should have its own ``csv`` file in this folder which specifies the latitude/longitude coordinates of those relevant locations.

 In the case of the Cox's Bazar model, we include the following locations:

-- Community centers and other communal location (``communal.csv``)
+- Community centers and other communal locations (``communal.csv``)
 - Female-friendly spaces (``female_communal.csv``)
 - Food distribution centers (``distribution_center.csv``)
 - E-voucher outlets (``e_voucher_outlet.csv``)